A General Hermitian Nonnegative-Definite Solution to the Matrix Equation AXB = C

 (9)

-where and.
+.
 However, as noted by Baksalary in [15] , his results are dependent on the choice of the g-inverse and, hence, do not represent a general Hermitian n.n.d. solution to (9).

 In their efforts to derive a solution, Khatri and Mitra in [12] have employed an innovative technique that converts (9) to an equation in which the coefficient matrices are equal.
-We call this technique “symmetrization” because it effectively transforms (9) from a matrix bilinear form in and to the matrix equation form
+We call this technique “symmetrization” because it effectively transforms (9) from a matrix bilinear form in and

 where.
 We employ this symmetrization device in the proof of our main result.